-Choosing a car can be complicated enough, but if you want to tow a caravan, then the decision gets a lot more complicated.
+Choosing a car can be complicated enough, but if you want to choose a good tow car for your caravan, the decision gets a lot more complicated.

 A car that performs just fine on the daily commute won’t necessarily have enough oomph to comfortably pull a caravan, and a small and light car might not be heavy enough to feel stable with a heavy tourer behind it.

-Here’s what to look for when deciding what tow car is right for you.
+Here’s what to look for when choosing what tow car is right for you and your caravan.

 You’re on your caravan holidays.
 Imagine you are towing downhill.
 There’s a strong crosswind blowing.
 You look in your mirrors and see the caravan starting to sway from side to side.